infinitered/thesis-rails/README.md

 ### Routing

-Thesis will also add a route handler to your `routes.rb` file.
-This will automatically handle routes for pages you create with Thesis.
+Thesis will automatically handle routes for pages you create with Thesis.
+Your routes will take precedence over Thesis-created pages, so if you create a page with Thesis called "About" and you already have a route for `get "about" => "something#else"` Thesis won't show the page.

-    thesis_routes

-**To improve performance, put it near the bottom of your `routes.rb` file.**

 ## Using the CMS

 ### Adding a Page